pchavanne/yadll/docs/user/tutorial.rst

         reports.append((hp, model.train()))

 .. warning::
-    This hyperparameters would generate 4*4*4*4*3*2=1536 different combinations.
+    These hyperparameters would generate 4*4*4*4*3*2=1536 different combinations.
-    Each of these combinations will have a training time different but if it takes 10 minutes on average, the whole optimisation while last more the 10 days!!!
+    Each of these combinations would have a different training time but if it takes 10 minutes on average, the whole optimisation would last more the 10 days!!!

 to run this example, just do: